Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 Makoto Kuroda (Kuroda Mountain Guide Office)

-A private guide for small groups, he supports unique mountain trips tailored to each level.
-He values not only skiing but also the spirit of travel.
+A private guide specializing in small groups, supporting unique mountain expeditions tailored to each individual's skill level.
+He values not only skiing but also the spirit of travel in his service.

 http://gravityguides.net/